Bigsteve124/Bigsteve124/README.md

 ## Hi there 👋

+I am a Bachelor Software Development Graduate as of September 2024.

+I created this as a portfolio for my coding.

+I will be pursuing my  MBA Information Technology Management degree.

 <!--
 **Bigsteve124/Bigsteve124** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.